 Berry Pomeroy Castle

-Lord Seymour's son, Sir Edward, the 1st baronet, embarked on a grand scheme to enlarge and extend his father's work, with the addition of a state range of apartments on the north west side of the site, beyond the medieval defenses.
+Lord Seymour's son, Sir Edward, the 1st baronet, embarked on a grand scheme to enlarge and extend his father's work, with the addition of a state range of apartments on the north-west side of the site, beyond the medieval defences.